Particular/docs.particular.net/transports/upgrades/rabbitmq-classic-to-quorum-migration.md

 ---
-title: Migrating from classic queues to quorum queues
+title: Migrating RabbitMQ from classic to quorum queues
 summary: Instructions on how to migrate from classic queues to quorum queues
 reviewed: 2022-05-05
 component: Rabbit